-Building A Plugin-based Workflow Designer With Angular and Module Federation (Part IV)
+Building A Plugin-based Workflow Designer With Angular and Module Federation

 Module Federation allows loading plugins from other origins,

-- Part 1: Module Federation in Webpack 5
+1. The Microfrontend Revolution: Module Federation in Webpack 5

-- Part 2: Module Federation with Angular
+2. The Microfrontend Revolution: Module Federation with Angular

-- Part 3: Dynamic Module Federation with Angular
+3. Dynamic Module Federation with Angular

-- Part 4: Building A Plugin-based Workflow Designer With Angular and Module Federation
+4. Building A Plugin-based Workflow Designer With Angular and Module Federation

-- Part 5: Getting Out of Version-Mismatch-Hell with Module Federation
+5. Getting Out of Version-Mismatch-Hell with Module Federation

-- Part 6: Using Module Federation with Nx Monorepos and Angular
+6. Using Module Federation with (Nx) Monorepos and Angular

-- Part 7: Multi-Framework and -Version Micro Frontends with Module Federation: The Good, the Bad, the Ugly
+8. Multi-Framework and -Version Micro Frontends with Module Federation: Your 4 Steps Guide

 In the previous article of this series, I showed how to use Dynamic Module Federation.
-This allows us to load micro frontends -- or remotes, which is the more general term in Module Federation -- not known at compile time.
+This allows us to load Micro Frontends -- or remotes, which is the more general term in Module Federation -- not known at compile time.
 We don't even need to know the number of remotes upfront.

 While the previous article leveraged the router for integrating remotes available, this article shows how to load individual components.
 The example used for this is a simple plugin-based workflow designer.